What is Blochcain?

 Is blockchain secure?

-Another secure aspect of blockchain is that data on the network gets refined in order to mask its true identity.
+Another secure aspect of this technology is that data on the network gets refined in order to mask its true identity.
 This process is called cryptographic hashing.
 A mathematical algorithm is applied and a fixed length, new value is created.
 Hashing produces a unique ID used for sensitive data; it has similarities to password protection.
 As well as each block having a unique hash, the private key which has access to the data is also hashed to change it to a public key.
 This allows people to send you assets without being able to steal them.
 Hashing is mathematically near impossible to decrypt.

 Real world uses of the blockchain